intel-analytics/ipex-llm/pyspark/bigdl/examples/lenet/README.md

-# LeNet5 Model on MNIST with new API
+# LeNet5 Model on MNIST using Keras-Style API

 LeNet5 is a classical CNN model used in digital number classification.
 For detailed information with regard to LeNet, please refer to <http://yann.lecun.com/exdb/lenet/>.